Use the GPIO pins of the ESP32

 GPIO 15 |

-As for the I2C, it is possible to manually choose the pins that we want to use for the SPI by specifying the pins on the initialization:
+As for the I2C, it is possible to manually choose the pins you want to use for the SPI by specifying the pins during the initialization of the SPI bus.begin(CLK_PIN, MISO_PIN, MOSI_PIN, SS_PIN);

 The ESP32 has 16 channels that can be used to generate PWM signals: you can have up to 16 different PWM outputs.
-All pins that can be configured as a digital output can be used to output a PWM signal.
-The use of PWM is different from that on Arduino: we can configure more parameters.
-I suggest you check out using the PWM of ESP32 with Arduino code to use it in your projects.
+All the pins configured as output can be used to output a PWM signal.
+The use of PWM differs from Arduino’s, and you can configure more parameters.
+I suggest you check the usage of PWM on ESP32 with Arduino code to use it in your projects.

 Capacitive sensors on the ESP32

-The ESP32 has 10 capacitive sensors (only 9 if the GPIO0 pin is not available).
-They can be used as tactile buttons.
-These are the recognized TOUCH pins seen on the ESP32 pinout.
-They can also be used when the ESP32 is in DeepSleep mode (power saving mode) to wake it up.
-I invite you to read the use capacitive sensors on the ESP32 with Arduino code for more details.
+The ESP32 has ten capacitive sensors (9 if the GPIO0 pin is unavailable).
+They can be used as touch buttons.
+They are the famous TOUCH pins that can be found on some ESP32 pinouts.
+They can also be used to wake it up when the ESP32 is in DeepSleep mode (a power-saving mode).
+I invite you to read the use of capacitive sensors on the ESP32 with the Arduino code for more details.

 The internal capacitive sensors are connected to the following GPIO pins: